 St. John’s University has established clinical affiliation agreements with institutions and agencies that provide clinical experience under appropriate medical direction and clinical supervision.
 Students will have access to patients who present common problems encountered in the delivery of advanced pre-hospital emergency care.
 The clinical site will be periodically evaluated with respect to its continued appropriateness and efficacy in meeting the expectations of the programs.
 Clinical affiliates should be accredited by the Joint Commission on Accreditation of Healthcare Organizations.

-Clinical experiences will occur after the student has successfully demonstrated competence in skills, knowledge, didactic, laboratory and scenerio evaluations.
+Clinical experiences will occur after the student has successfully demonstrated competence in skills, knowledge, didactic, laboratory and scenario evaluations.

 This section will serve as our paramedic preceptor information area.
 We have uploaded the Preceptor Package for your review.
 The package contains information on: